Equity and diversity

 This Charter reaffirms, and extends this acknowledgement and respect to the many cultures that make up Swinburne’s diverse community.

-This document outlines the general principles set out in the Charter and proceeds to translate these principles into specific objectives which provide the University with academic and organisational direction.
+This document outlines the general principles set out in the charter and translates these principles into specific objectives to provide academic and organisational direction.